-See Ignition Coil Removal/Installation of the Ignition System section in the Electrical System chapter.
+See Ignition Coil Removal/Installation of the Ignition System section in Electrical System chapter.

-- Turn the ignition SW OFF. - Remove the ECU (see this chapter).
-Do not disconnect the ECU connector. - Connect a digital voltmeter [A] as shown, using two needle adapters [B]. - OMeasure the input voltage to each primary winding of the ignition coils with the engine stopped, and with the connectors joined. - Turn the ignition SW ON.
+- Turn the ignition switch OFF. - Remove the ECU (see ECU Removal).
+Do not disconnect the ECU connector. - Connect a digital voltmeter [A] as shown, using two needle adapters [B]. - OMeasure the input voltage to each primary winding of the ignition coils with the engine stopped, and with the connectors joined. - Turn the ignition switch ON.

-Ignition Coil Input Voltage at ECU

-Connections for Ignition Coil #1
+Ignition Coil Input Voltage at ECU Connections for Ignition Coil #1

-Meter $(+) \rightarrow BK$ lead (terminal 39)
+Meter (+) → BK lead (terminal 39)

-Meter (-) → Battery (-) Terminal
+Meter (-) \rightarrow Battery (-) Terminal